Bounty (1960 ship): Metro-Goldwyn-Mayer

 Bounty was launched on 27 August 1960.
 Crewed by Lunenburg fishermen and film staff, the vessel sailed via the Panama Canal to Tahiti for filming.
 Bounty was scheduled to be burned at the end of the film, but actor Marlon Brando protested, so MGM kept the vessel.
-After filming and a worldwide promotional tour, the ship was berthed in St. Petersburg, Florida, as a permanent tourist attraction, where she stayed until the mid-1980s.
+After filming and a worldwide promotional tour, the ship was berthed in St. Petersburg, Florida on June 19, 1965 as a permanent tourist attraction, where she stayed until the mid-1980s.

 The ship was also featured in an episode of Flipper titled "Flipper and the Bounty", which aired 11 December 1965.

 The ship was featured in the 1983 film Yellowbeard, a comedy about pirates starring Graham Chapman, Peter Boyle and many other comedic stars, including Marty Feldman in his final role before suffering a heart attack during production.

 In 1986, Ted Turner acquired the MGM film library and Bounty with it.
 The ship was used for promotion and entertainment, and was used during the filming of Treasure Island with Charlton Heston and Christian Bale in 1989.